 It is true that dental implants and dentures are similar in that they are both replacements for real teeth.
 But, there are several key differences.

 Dentures are a custom fit just like implants, but they’re also completely removable.
-Dentures require adhesive materials to keep them fixed inside your mouth.
+Dentures may sometimes require adhesive materials to keep them fixed inside your mouth.
 For that reason, sometimes dentures can feel a bit uncomfortable and take a while to get used to.

 On the other hand, dental implants actually get permanently fixed and anchored inside your mouth, just like a real tooth.
 It can’t be taken out.
 They allow you to eat, drink, talk and smile in exactly the same way.
 You will notice virtually no difference and you will quickly forget they’re even a replacement.